 The Science Club has as its objectives the cultivation of an awareness of science, the familiarization of the student with scientific research, the encouragement of critical thinking, and the involvement of students in activities of a scientific, technological, or environmental nature.
 The Science Club’s activities include meetings, lectures, videos, and field trips to places of scientific or technological interest.
 The club sponsors the annual Science Fair and the Chaminade Invitational Science Fair for seventh and eighth grade students in Catholic schools.

-Chaminade’s Science Olympiad Club is a multidisciplinary co-curricular activity.
-Its ultimate goal is allowing students to enthusiastically participate across a broad sampling of the sciences, such as the natural sciences, physical sciences, different aspects of engineering, mathematics, and problem-solving skills.
-Club members demonstrate these skills during inter-scholastic competitions.
+Chaminade’s Science Olympiad Club is a multidisciplinary cocurricular activity.
+Its ultimate goal is allowing students to enthusiastically participate across a broad sampling of the sciences, such as the natural sciences, physical sciences, diﬀerent aspects of engineering, mathematics, and problem-solving skills.
+Club members demonstrate these skills during interscholastic competitions held across the NY-metro area and beyond.
 The club also participates in the North American Envirothon, a nationwide competition focusing exclusively on ecology and environmental science.
+Through all their preparations for these competitions, students learn personal accountability, the importance of team dynamics, and how to collaborate with their teammates to achieve shared goals - all critical skills for today’s professional.

 The Science Research Club aims to promote student-based, translatable, scientific research.
-The research will be conducted at Chaminade’s state of the art Science and Technology Center.
-Students will gain knowledge for initiating and conducting all aspects of scientific research.
+The research is conducted at Chaminade’s state of the art Science and Technology Center.
+Students gain knowledge for initiating and conducting all aspects of scientific research.
 The fundamental use of the Scientific Method will be emphasized.
-Collaborative initiatives with local hospitals and research facilities will also be in place allowing students the opportunity to gain real world experience.
-In addition, students will have an opportunity to enter their research projects in both local and national science competitions.
+Collaborative initiatives with local hospitals and research facilities allow students the opportunity to gain real world experience.
+In addition, students have an opportunity to enter their research projects in both local and national science competitions.

 The Social Studies Club has for its object the investigation, discussion and debate of the major national and international issues of the day.
-This organization restricts its activities to the school proper and does not directly participate in the political life of the community.
-Once a trimester the Club sponsors a fi eld trip to some area of historical interest.
+This organization restricts its activities to the school proper, and does not directly participate in the political life of the community.
+Once per trimester, the Club sponsors a field trip to some area of historical interest.

 The Sodality of Our Lady of the Pillar is an organization whose purpose is: